milanwiedemann/shinychange/INCLUDEME.md

 I started working on this project to better understand how latent change score modeling works and to how to use R efficiently to run different models.
 This is still work in progress and feedback is very welcome.
-The code of the R package [lcsm](https://github.com/milanwiedemann/lcsm) and this shiny application [shinychange](https://github.com/milanwiedemann/shinychange) can be found on GitHub.
+The code of the R package [lcsm](https://github.com/milanwiedemann/lcsm) and [this shiny app](https://github.com/milanwiedemann/shinychange) can be found on GitHub.
-Feel free to contact me on [Twitter](https://twitter.com/milanwiedemann) or send me an [email](mailto:milan.wiedemann@gmail.com).
+Please contact me on [Twitter](https://twitter.com/milanwiedemann) or send me an [email](mailto:milan.wiedemann@gmail.com) with feedback.

 ### Installation of the R package lcsm